 Planting Forward: A corporate regrowth and recovery program for Cedar Rapids and surrounding communities.

-Planting Forward Tree Grant Program
+Planting Forward Program Partners

 An overview of Planting Forward will be included in the program participation materials.
 In this overview, participants will learn about the importance of native trees for environmental, land stewardship, pollinator, and native plant community ecological consideration.

-Program guidelines along with required commitments for tree planting and care will be provided.
+In addition, program guidelines along with required commitments for tree planting and care will be provided.

 Monarch Research will work with Partners to source a variety of native Iowa trees for distribution.
 Partners will care for the trees until the distribution is complete.